APAP Annual Awards

 Who are the leaders you look to for innovation, knowledge and outstanding professionalism in the performing arts world?
 The APAP Awards Program is a long-standing tradition that honors, celebrates and recognizes colleagues each year at the APAP|NYC conference.
 We invite you to submit names of peers whose years of hard work and dedication have contributed to the strength and power of our industry.
 Nominations are reviewed by a panel of members.
 Recipients will be honored at APAP|NYC 2018.

 APAP members are invited to nominate managers, artists, agents, presenters, organizations and individuals for recognition as trailblazers who have made significant contributions to the performing arts.To nominate an individual or organization for a APAP Award, you must be a member of APAP, but your nominee is not required to be a member.
-Deadline for nominations is Friday, September 22 at 5 p.m.
-(EDT)
+The deadline for nominations was Friday, September 22 at 5 p.m.
+(EDT).

 Award of Merit for achievement in the performing arts

 Awarded to an individual whose genius, energy and excellence have defined or redefined an art form for today's audiences.
 In previous years, organizations, which had a profound and lasting effect on the performing arts, also were eligible for this award.